ANTON R. TAJANLANGIT, B.MUS

 Anton formed, managed and performed with “The Aquatones,” a group of talented singers and instrumentalists in the United Arab Emirates, taking them into local and international gigs and hotel residencies.

 He has just recently moved to Toronto for good and is now committed to the implementation of his successful teaching techniques here.
+Anton is the owner of the music studio 88 Piano Keys located in North York where he teaches piano and singing.

 No other living creature can make music the way humans do.
 It is with this truth that I seek to tap into the vast musical resources a human being possesses.